shobannah/WeatherDashboard/README.md

 ## Description

-This is a quiz that has you answer code-related questions within the time limit.
+This is a weather dashboard that you can put a city name into and then the weather forecast for the next 5 days will display.
-15 seconds will be subtracted from the clock when you answer a question incorrectly.

 ## Screenshot